GetsuDer/TreesAndVisualisation/README.md

 ## Starting
-    Run 'make tree', then you have executable file tree, which requires three input parameters: input file, output file for readable by dot graph description and output file for visualization
+    Run 'make tree', then you have executable file tree, which requires input parameter: input file
+    The result of the program are two files: .dot and .png;
 ## Debug
     To turn debug on run make command with 'DEBUG=YES' It turns on -g option

-## Testing
-### Run tests
-    ...In process...
-### Tests format
-    ...In process...

 ### Dependences
     Linux, g++, make, eog, dot